mongodb/specifications/source/change-streams/change-streams.rst

 ChangeStream
 ------------

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
 Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
-If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a method to close the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.
+If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a manner of closing the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.
+If your language has an idiomatic way of disposing of resources you MAY choose to implement that in addition to, or instead of, an explicit close method.

 A change stream MUST track the last resume token, per `Updating the Cached Resume Token`_.